 I recommend that a new owner personally perform, at least initially, the daily and weekly tasks to become familiar with any software to be used.
 As your company grows, these weekly tasks should be transferred to an office employee to become possible daily tasks.

 - The A/R aging report informs you of how much each customer owes you and whether the debt is current or overdue.
-In addition to indicating when you should contact the customer concerning payment, the report will give you a pretty good idea of how much cash you should collect in the near future.
+In addition to indicating when you should contact the customer concerning payment, the report will give you a pretty good idea of how much cash you should collect soon.

-- The accounts payable (A/P) aging report shows you how much you owe each of your vendors and when it’s due.
+- The A/P aging report shows you how much you owe each vendor and when it’s due.
 This helps you see future cash flow needs and anticipate cash flow shortages that should be addressed immediately.

 - The cash flow statement separates your cash flow by operating, investing, and financing activities.
 Negative cash flow from operations is potentially a serious problem that needs to be addressed.

-Now that you’ve reviewed your accounting reports, you should have good information to project your cash flow for the next few months.
+After reviewing your accounting reports, you should have good information to project your cash flow for the next few months.
 Creating a good overall budget consists of creating a series of smaller budgets that all feed into a larger budget.
-You should create a:

 - Sales budget